Environmental, Social & Governance (ESG) Policy

 Companies that commit to powering their operations with 100% renewable energy with Cloudflare are required to match their total energy usage with electricity produced from renewable sources.
 Our office premises on Blackfriars Road use 100% renewable REGO sustainable green electricity and we are committed to reducing carbon emissions each year.
 The office is centrally located next to Southwark and Waterloo stations and is easily accessible by public transport.
 We also offer bike storage and showers for those who wish to run, walk or cycle.

-We continue to offer fully remote working to all employees, which greatly reduces commuting emissions for those who wish to work permanently from home, as well as allowing us to recruit from further afield, in a more inclusive way.
+We offer fully remote working to all employees, which greatly reduces commuting emissions for those who wish to work permanently from home, as well as allowing us to recruit from further afield, in a more inclusive way.
 We also have low business travel emissions as most of our meetings were held virtually or in central London, where we are based.

 PensionBee is a paperless pension provider.
 Our communications are digital, with annual statements available to download in the BeeHive.
 We estimate the pensions industry still sends out approximately 40m paper packs each year by post and we have long campaigned for other providers to reduce their use of paper.